Assessment and Reporting

 Assessment at Whitchurch

-Pupils are formally assessed 3 times a year and their progress in the core subjects (Mathematics, Reading, Writing and GPS) are reported in the autumn and spring terms.
-Pupils in Years 2 and 6 also sit Statutory Assessment Tests (SATs) in the summer Term.
-The summer term’s report is an extended report covering all subjects including pupils SATs results for Years 2&6.
+Pupils are formally assessed three times a year and their progress in the core subjects – Mathematics, Reading, Writing, and Grammar, Punctuation and Spelling (GPS) – are reported at the end of each term.
+Pupils in Years 2 and 6 also sit Statutory Assessment Tests (SATs) in the Summer Term.
+The Summer Term’s report is an extended report covering all subjects including pupils SATs results for Years 2 and 6.

-Although we share pupils test results with parents on request, we wish to reinforce the fact that test results, on its own, are not sufficiently reliable when measuring a pupil’s overall achievement in a subject.
-Teacher assessment is much more reliable and our teachers use a range of assessment tools and materials to inform their assessment of a pupil’s performance.
+Although we share pupils’ test results with parents on request, we wish to reinforce the fact that test results, on their own, are not sufficiently reliable when measuring a pupil’s overall achievement in a subject.
+Teacher assessment is much more reliable, and our teachers use a range of assessment tools and materials to inform their assessment of a pupil’s performance.
 These include:

-- An analysis of pupils work in their books
+- An analysis of a pupil’s work in books

 - Discussions with pupils in class